matanhaz/Bench4BL/README.md

 > $ sudo apt install openjdk-11-jre-headless <br />

 ### Install indri

 - To execute BLUiR and AmaLgam, you need to install indri.
 - indri-5.15 can work.
-- In the installing process, please memorize the path in the first line in the "make install" log. <br />
-(In my case, /usr/local/bin.
-This is the installed path of indri)

 - And then, Change Settings.txt file.
-- Commands to install indri

 > // Install g++ and make for indri <br />
 > $ sudo add-apt-repository ppa:ubuntu-toolchain-r/test <br />
 > $ sudo apt-get update <br />